datasciencecampus/trendr/README.md

 #### R building

-If neither method above works, or if you wish to make changes to the package, then you will need to build it.
-Building `trendr` requires `devtools` and `roxygen2`:
+If neither method above works.
+Or you wish to make changes to the package.
+Then you will need to build the package.
+Building trendy requires devtools and roxygen2:

 ```
 # R